Confession: I’m afraid to turn off my cell phone.

 It turns out that you have, actually, turned on the phone, and if you’re in a dark room, you would have noticed that the keyboard flashed when you turned it on.
 In a bright room, nothing happens for six seconds.
 That’s usually long enough to think that you’ve done something wrong.
 So that’s when I start trying the other buttons, like the happy green button.
 In any case, I wind up feeling frustrated and not in control of my life.

 Once you do learn that the red button turns the phone on, and you don’t have to hold it, you start to get frustrated that the time it takes the phone to boot up and load the pretty background picture and get on the network is something like 30 seconds.
 That’s frustrating, too.
 It seems like in the Olden Days you didn’t have to wait for half a minute to turn on an appliance.
 There was a switch, up was on (unless you lived in Europe, where they had a terrible war and couldn’t afford appliances), you switched it, the thing went on and started spinning or shining or whatever it is that the thing was supposed to do.
 Instantly.
 End of story.

 Indeed, it’s surprising just how many of today’s devices and gadgets and remote controls have actually made TVs, stoves, and telephones harder to use.
 Suddenly, bad computer user interface design is seeping into the entire world.

-Six years ago, with the total dominance of the consistent GUI interface of Mac and Windows, it seemed like the state of the art in software UI design was getting pretty good.
+Six years ago, with the total dominance of the consistent graphical interface of Mac and Windows, it seemed like the state of the art in software UI design was getting pretty good.
 Nothing fabulous, mind you, but pretty good.
-You could sit down with a new Windows app that you'd never seen before and have a pretty good chance of being able to operate it correctly.
+You could sit down with a new Windows app that you’d never seen before and have a pretty good chance of being able to operate it correctly.